kostafey/ejc-sql/README.md

 ## List of keybindings & functions

-New keybindings defined in `ejc-sql-mode' minor mode:
+New keybindings defined in `ejc-sql-mode` minor mode:

  Keyboard shortcut  | Command                       | Description
 --------------------|-------------------------------|------------------------------------------------------